A noncompetitive inhibitor decreases the rate of an enzyme reacti... | Study Prep in Pearson+

 1

-Understand the concept of enzyme inhibition: Enzyme inhibitors are molecules that reduce the activity of enzymes.
-Noncompetitive inhibitors specifically bind to an allosteric site, which is a site other than the active site, and alter the enzyme's function.
+Understand the concept of enzyme inhibition: Noncompetitive inhibitors bind to an allosteric site, which is a site other than the active site of the enzyme.
+This binding alters the enzyme's structure or function, reducing its ability to catalyze the reaction.

 Related Videos